KaylorBen/nixcord/README.md

-This repo can be used to make a clean looking config for Vencord or Equicord without needing to pollute system config with needless utils to override the discord pacakge, and write ugly JSON code directly in .nix files.
+This repo can be used to make a clean looking config for Vencord or Equicord without needing to pollute system config with needless utils to override the discord package, and write ugly JSON code directly in .nix files.

 I started this project after having to reinstall my NixOS system several times, resulting in manually enabling and configuring the ~100 Vencord plugins more